micheh/psr7-cache/README.md

 ### Revalidate a response
 To determine if the client still has a current copy of the page and the response is not modified, you can use the `isNotModified` method.
-Add only the cache headers to the response and then compare the request with the response.
+Add the cache headers to the response and then call the method with both the request and the response.
-If the response is not modified, return the empty response with a status code 304.
+If the response is not modified, return the empty response with the cache headers and a status code `304`.
+This will instruct the client to use the cached copy from the previous request, saving you CPU/memory usage and bandwidth.
-Keep the code before the `isNotModified` call as lightweight as possible to increase performance.
+Therefore it is important to keep the code before the `isNotModified` call as lightweight as possible to increase performance.
-Don't create the complete response before the method.
+Don't create the complete response before this method.

 ```php
 /** @var \Psr\Http\Message\RequestInterface $request */